Last updated on January 24th, 2022 at 05:15 pm

 Moreover, Sri Lanka is not a crowded country.
 Colombo may feel crammed at times but this is compared to other places within Sri Lanka rather than a general remark as it is undoubtedly way less crowded than other Asian capitals.
 What made a huge impression on us, though, were the beaches.
 Nowhere have we enjoyed such spectacular beaches without being surrounded by maddening crowds.
 This small country in the Indian Ocean is indeed heaven on earth.

 All this doesn’t mean that the country is lacking in tourism infrastructure.
 Sri Lanka has high-quality facilities regarding accommodation, transportation and all other services related to the tourism industry.
-Yet it remains an off-the-beaten-path destination which offers visitors the opportunity to enjoy unique experiences and delve into the authentic local lifestyle.
+Yet it remains an off-the-beaten-path destination that offers visitors the opportunity to enjoy unique experiences and delve into the authentic local lifestyle.
+A true responsible traveller’s dream destination.

 4. Sri Lanka is a year round destination